 You can read more about Annington Homes and their evictions at Sweets

 US Embassy, London.
 Thu 2 Apr 2015

 Protesters outside the US Embassy, one wearing an

 Obama mask and carrying a quotation by him

-The London Guantánamo Campaign continued the monthly protests
+The London Guantánamo Campaign continued the monthly protests which

 top of page

 All pictures on this site are

 Copyright © 1999-2019 Peter Marshall ; all rights reserved.

 for licences to reproduce pictures or to buy prints or comment on the

 Payment may be waived for acceptable

 non-profit use by unfunded bodies.